- Read our review guidelines

 Step 3: Secure Your Kayak To Your Roof Rack

-Grab your tie-down straps.
+Grab your kayak straps.
 One strap will be used for each crossbar.
 With your first strap, slide one end under your crossbar, holding on to the opposite end.
 Grab both ends of the strap and pull them together so that you have a very long U-shape in your strap.

 Video: How To Tie Your Kayak To The Car Correctly

 Put both ends of the strap over your kayak, to the other side of your car.
 Walk around and grab the ends.
+Be careful with the metal buckle so that it doesn’t scratch your car.

 Additional Step 3: J-Style Carriers